On minimizing the training set fill distance in machine learning regression: Experimental results

-Our hypothesis that selecting isolated molecules is beneficial in terms of the MAXAE reduction is also supported by our theoretical analysis.
-From Theorem~\ref{theorem}, we know that a sampling strategy that aims to reduce the maximum error of the predictions should minimize the fill distance of the training set.
+The observation that selecting isolated molecules is beneficial in terms of the MAXAE reduction is also in line with Theorem~\ref{theorem}.
+We know that a sampling strategy that aims to reduce the maximum error of the predictions should minimize the fill distance of the training set.
 Thus, it should include the isolated molecules in the training set, as their distance to the nearest neighbour is much larger than the average.

 Our empirical analysis indicates that using FPS can be advantageous in the low training data budget, as it allows including early in the sampling process the ``isolated'' molecules.
 But, once the data points at the tails of the data distribution have been included, we believe that there may be more convenient sampling strategies than FPS to select points at the center of the distribution, where more information is available.
-To empirically support the hypothesis that the FPS is mostly beneficial in the low data limit, Fig.~\ref{fig:fps-rdm} illustrates the MAXAE of the predictions on the QM7, QM8 and QM9, for the KRR and FNN trained on sets selected with the FPS and on sets selected initially with the FPS, the first 2\%, and then selected randomly.
+To empirically support the hypothesis that the FPS is mostly beneficial in the low data limit, Fig.~\ref{fig:fps-rdm} illustrates the MAXAE of the predictions on QM7, QM8 and QM9, for the KRR and FNN trained on sets selected with the FPS and on sets selected initially with the FPS, the first 2\%, and then selected randomly.
 The figure clearly illustrates that after the FPS has been employed to sample the first 2\% of the dataset, the MAXAE of the predictions does not tend to decrease or increase dramatically for larger training set sizes, even if the later samples are selected randomly, independently of the datasets and regression model considered.
 This fact further suggests that the FPS is mainly beneficial in the low data limit and is strongly connected with the ability of this sampling strategy to select samples at the tail of the data distribution.